 Normal Wear and Tear

 Normal wear and tear are inevitable factors contributing to denture damage over time.
 Continuous chewing and biting exert forces on dentures, causing gradual material erosion and changes in fit.
 As dentures age, they may become loose, ill-fitting, or prone to fractures, necessitating repair or replacement.
-Contact us today!
+Contact us today for more information!

 Changes in Jawbone Structure